arouyan/lakeFS/docs/integrations/databricks.md

 #### Using multi-cluster writes

-When using multi-cluster writes, Databricks overrides Delta's s3-commit action.
-The new action tries to contact lakeFS from servers on Databricks **own** AWS account, which of course will not be able to access your private network.
-So, if you must use multi-cluster writes, your will have to allow access from Databricks' AWS account to lakeFS.
+When using multi-cluster writes, Databricks overrides Delta's S3-commit action.
+The new action tries to contact lakeFS from servers on Databricks **own** AWS account, which, of course, will not be able to access your private network.
+So, if you must use multi-cluster writes, you will have to allow access from Databricks' AWS account to lakeFS.
-We are researching for the best ways to achieve that, and will update here soon.
+We are researching the best ways to achieve that and will update this section soon.

 ## Reading Data

-In order for us to access objects in lakeFS we will need to use the lakeFS path
+To access objects in lakeFS, you need to use the lakeFS path
 conventions: `s3a://[REPOSITORY]/[BRANCH]/PATH/TO/OBJECT`

 Here is an example for reading a parquet file from lakeFS to a Spark DataFrame: